gertingold/tools4scicomp/manuscript/introduction.rst

 of a two-hour lecture and four-hour practical work per week.
 The material is thus intended for a total of 30 hours of lectures.

-The sources of the lecture notes are publically available on Github at https://github.com/gertingold/tools4scicomp.
+The sources of the lecture notes are publicly available on Github at https://github.com/gertingold/tools4scicomp.
 Suggestions for improvements through Github issues or pull request are welcome.